-Another thing to keep in mind when deciding what to keep in your employees' personnel files is to never keep documents or entries that do not relate to the employee's job performance or qualifications.
+You should never keep documents or entries that do not relate to the employee's job performance or qualifications.
 Many employers have gotten into trouble for keeping documents or notes that relate to an employee's political views, private life, or unsubstantiated criticisms about an employee's race, gender, or religion.
-One thing to keep in mind when deciding what to keep in personnel files is that you should not keep anything in the file that you would not want a jury to see.

 Include Everything Relating to Employee Performance in the Personnel Files

 One good practice to get in the habit of is to periodically inspect and clean out all of your employee personnel files.
 You should set a time to do this at least once a year, perhaps at the same time you are conducting employee performance reviews.
 When you go through the personnel files, you should be looking to take out any documents that are not necessary.
 Here are some questions to keep in mind when performing this task:

 - Does the employee personnel file that you are holding contain every written evaluation of that employee, to the best of your knowledge?

 - Does the employee personnel file that you are holding contain every written document that pertains to all raises, promotions and commendations that the employee has received?

 - Does the employee personnel file that you are holding contain all written documentation that pertains to all warnings or other disciplinary action taken against that employee?